-28 Thunder Bay's lower averages stem chiefly from the greater regularity with which vessels move through the St. Lawrence Seaway, the port's ample storage capacity, and the limited delays incurred by vessels waiting to berth.
+34 Thunder Bay's lower averages stem chiefly from the greater regularity with which vessels move through the St. Lawrence Seaway, the port's ample storage capacity, and the limited delays incurred by vessels waiting to berth.

-- Secondly, the problems that undermined CP's service in the first quarter only grew in the second.
-While the reverberations from the June 2010 washout of its mainline near Medicine Hat, Alberta, were still being felt, CP had to begin grappling with the unusually heavy accumulation of snow in the Rockies that precipitated avalanches and disrupted railway operations from December through January.
-This served only to compound the delays and car-supply problems that had plagued shippers continuously since the beginning of the crop year.
-One of the more visible consequences of this was the growing delays to ships awaiting the arrival of CP grain trains at Vancouver.
-What had earlier been shipper frustration began to give way to anger in the second quarter as the financial burdens from vessel demurrage began to reach unprecedented levels. - Finally, although a cascading series of events remained at the heart of the supply-chain problems that presented themselves during this period, the vulnerabilities of the GHTS to sustained railway service failures had again becoming evident.
+- > Firstly, a decline in grain production reduced the amount of grain available for movement in the 2010-11 crop year by 7.1%, to 61.0 million tonnes from 65.7 million tonnes a year earlier.
+Moreover, the quality of the harvest was sharply reduced, creating significant marketing challenges for the industry at large.
+While this suggested a possible easing of the pressures that would be brought to bear on the GHTS, the demands actually placed on the system remained comparable to the heightened levels exhibited a year earlier. - Secondly, many of the problems that undermined the GHTS's performance in the first quarter only grew in the second and third.
+Although much of this was rooted in the disruptive effects of harsh winter weather on CP's operations through the Rockies, it served only to compound the delays and car-supply problems that had already been plaguing the carrier's customers since the beginning of the crop year.
+The most visible consequences of this were the growing delays to ships awaiting the arrival of CP grain trains at Vancouver. - Finally, although a cascading series of events remained at the heart of the supply-chain problems that presented themselves during this period, the vulnerabilities of the GHTS to sustained railway service failures had again become evident.
 Although grain companies had begun drawing more grain into CN-served elevators in an effort to bypass the operational problems on CP, the limited surge capacity open to them effectively constrained their ability to redirect this traffic in a substantive way.